itssania27/itssania27/README.md

 ## 📰 News & Writing
 - Check out my [News Report Website](https://itssania27.wordpress.com) for my latest articles and updates!

-## ♟️ More About Me
-- I overthink but that just means I care about details!
-- Chess player and strategic thinker.
-- I love listening to sad songs—music is my escape.

----

-> “Don’t let my silence fool you—there’s a lot happening behind the screen.”

 <!-- Connect with me or check out my projects above! -->